arjn2/megan-aics/README.md

 Enhanced Style-GAN based training model which extends dataset by generating new variants without compromising quality of generation.

-Use of encoders to enable quality generation for dataset extension.
+Combined encoders with styleGAN for quality generation for dataset extension.

 # Improvement
 GAN MODEL CONFUSION MATRIX